 About Hillcrest School

-The mission of Hillcrest is to create an environment that fosters individual student growth through the use of integrated curriculum, technology, and a comprehensive behavior program which includes school, family and community partnerships.
+The mission of Hillcrest is to create an environment that fosters individual student growth through the use of integrated curriculum, technology, and a comprehensive social-emotional program which includes school, family and community partnerships.

 SCHOOL COLORS AND MASCOT